-Parents were described as directly guiding participants in their early digital steps (in childhood) while presently (in adolescence) change was a salient theme, and altering parental mediation was typically described.
+Parents were described as directly guiding participants in their early digital steps (in childhood) while presently (in adolescence) change was a salient theme and altering parental mediation was typically described.
 Parental Mediation practices were shown to operate on a direct behavioural level (Loosened Parental Monitoring) and on an indirect socio-cognitive level (Parental Ambivalence).

-Loosened Parental Monitoring was narrated as a shift in the surveillance and guidance in regards to time spent online and in applications used.
-Many participants ascribed a degree of personal growth inherent in the changing parental monitoring, and both (growing and changing parenting) were closely linked with Internet use across narrations.
-Increased independence was salient in most stories, although to different degrees, and closely interrelated to increased
+Loosened Parental Monitoring was described as a shift in the surveillance and guidance in regards to time spent online and in applications used.
+Many participants ascribed a degree of personal growth inherent in the changing parental monitoring and both (growing and changing parenting) were closely linked with Internet use across narrations.
+Increased independence was salient in most stories, although to different degrees and closely interrelated to increased Internet use, suggesting that Increased Independence was shown to be a requisite to digital progression.
+Greater Freedom was narrated as prevailing both online and offline, at times described as a shift to self-regulation:

-6 Tuenti - Social Network Service mainly used in Spain
+8 Tuenti - Social Network Service mainly used in Spain